TABLE OF CONTENTS

-1. People in Your Organization Struggle to Find Motivation...Including You
+1. People in Your Organization Struggle to Find Motivation

 How you and your employees feel about coming to work each day says a lot about branding.

 People want to feel like they're making a difference.
-This is true from the entry-level new hire through upper management.
-You want the same.
+This is true for an entry-level new hire as well as upper management.

 Is steering this ship starting to feel like a daily grind?
 Are employees feeling undervalued and easily replaceable?